Powering Mongolia’s grid through metrology

 The MASM is working with the metrology laboratory of the National Power Transmission Grid Company (NPTGC) as part of a joint project with Mongolia’s Ministry of Energy and Germany’s Physikalisch Technische Bundesanstalt (PTB).

-The overall goal of this relationship is to build a metrology system that will meet the country’s needs, now and into the future.
+The overall goal of this relationship is to build a metrology system that will meet the economy’s needs, now and into the future.
 Part of that involves strengthening and expanding the NPTGC lab so that it meets the requirements to become an official Designated Institute (DI), and creating new national standards for high current and high voltage.

-DIs play a crucial role in the word of metrology, often bringing in expertise in metrological areas not covered by the country’s NMI.
+DIs play a crucial role in the word of metrology, often bringing in expertise in metrological areas not covered by the NMI.
 To become one, NPTGC had to meet specific requirements for measurement standards, equipment, metrological traceability, personnel training, workplace and environmental conditions, calibration procedures and documentation records.

 MASM provided training to NPTGC in metrology and on measurement uncertainty estimation, and advised on the development of calibration procedures, and the translation and implementation of international standards.
 PTB support included the provision of high-accuracy reference standards and associated training, providing technical advice, hiring a consultant for quality documentation, and sharing international experience.